fsaiyed9879/fsaiyed9879.github.io/_posts/2025-04-01-Deciphering-Big-Data.md

 Information Commissioner’s Office (ICO), 2024.
 Principle (f): Integrity and confidentiality (security). [online] ICO.
 Available at: https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/principles/integrity-and-confidentiality-security/ [Accessed 13 July 2025].

+### Unit 9 - Database Models and Systems
+This unit helped me see that DBMS choices depend on the problem, not habit.
+Comparing flat files, relational databases, non-relational systems, and larger platforms like data warehouses, data lakes, and Hadoop clarified the strengths and limitations of each (structure and integrity vs flexibility and scale).
+I also better understood how database design links to programming approaches, especially the challenges of matching object-oriented code to relational schemas.
+Finally, the unit reinforced that security is central across all environments—particularly in cloud and large-data setups where access control, encryption, auditing, and backups matter as much as performance.

+### Unit 10 - APIs for Data Parsing
+Unit 10 strengthened my understanding of how APIs enable data parsing and communication between systems, especially when working with structured formats like JSON and XML.
+It also highlighted that API design isn’t just about connectivity—it needs resilience and clear handling of common implementation challenges such as authentication, rate limits, error responses, and versioning.
+The biggest takeaway for me was the focus on security: protecting endpoints through HTTPS, access controls (API keys/tokens), input validation, and sensible permissions is essential for keeping an API reliable and preventing data exposure.

+### Unit 11 - DBMS Transaction and Recovery
+Unit 11 focused on how databases stay reliable when things fail.
+I learned how transaction processing keeps data consistent by ensuring changes are either fully committed or rolled back, supported by the ACID principles (atomicity, consistency, isolation, durability).
+We also looked at concurrency through interleaving/scheduling and why controls like locking help prevent issues when many transactions run at once.

+On the recovery side, the unit explained how transaction logs and checkpoints support crash recovery, while serious media failures rely on backups.
+The Grandfather–Father–Son (GFS) method stood out as a practical backup strategy because it rotates daily, weekly, and monthly backups to balance storage use with useful restore points.

+Also sumbitted an Exec Summary to build on our work from Unit 6: [Exec Summary Resubmission.docx](https://github.com/user-attachments/files/24842685/Exec.Summary.Resubmission.docx)

 ### Module Reflection